hackcambridge/HELPq/README.md

 Deploy
 ------
 **IMPORTANT**

-Without login configuration, you will only be able to login with the admin username and password specified in `private/config.json`.

 To change the password of the admin account after deployed, you must manually remove the admin user through the meteor mongo shell, and then redeploy with a new admin username/password value. *This will be changed pretty soon*